kaalharbi/Diet_Consultant_App/README.md

 # Diet Consultant Application

 ## Introduction
-The Diet Consultant Application is simple mobile app designed to provide personalized dietary guidance.
+The Diet Consultant Application is a simple mobile app designed to provide basic personalized dietary guidance.
 It helps users track their food intake, generate diet plans, and manage nutrition and daily calories.

 ## Features
 - **Food Tracking**: Log your daily food intake with ease.